Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 Recall Score: 0.5601
 F1 Score: 0.5363
 Slide 22:
 All code has been written in the python language in a jupyter notebook or visual studio code notebook.
 A new visualization tool I used for this project was seaborn, an import tool used to create visual graphs for the data.
 Tableau was also used to create an interactive dashboard.
-Reoccurring algorithms I used was for the deep neural network portion of the machine learning model part.
-Creating hidden layers and adding to them number of layers and inputs but the algorithm is all the same.
 Slide 24:
-According to the model the Chevron stock has more Buy opportunity as of this current month.
-I believe it is especially now while the stock price is falling.
-History has shown a continuous trend of Chevron stock increasing in price even with slight dips in the price.
+According to the model the Chevron stock has more sell opportunity.
+History has shown a continuous trend of Chevron stock increasing in price even with slight dips over the years.